 Scriptfrenzy by NaNoWriMo featured a young writer’s program, where participants write a complete script in one month.
 Their site is also full of resources for writers and teachers.
 You can download workbooks and a writer’s “bootcamp” for elementary, middle, or high school students.
-Sadly, Scriptfrenzy is no longer held, but the site still has some excellent free writing resources.
+Sadly, Scriptfrenzy is no longer active, but the site still has some excellent free writing resources through NaNoWriMo.

 Other free filmmaking resources:

 After checking out and reviewing some books from the library, I ordered Filmmaking for Teens: Pulling Off Your Shorts for us to use throughout the year, and it has turned out to be a great resource.

 This book is one that you can hand over to your student for independent reading and project ideas.
 It is one of the best beginning filmmaking books we’ve found and could be used as a textbook for filmmaking.

 I also found Movies as Literature curriculum from Design-a-Study.
 This will be the base for our coursework, with all the other above-listed resources as supplements to this course.

 The Movies as Literature course is an intensive study of movies as short stories.

 This program is not just about watching movies.